MicrosoftDocs/winrt-api/windows.graphics.holographic/holographiccamerarenderingparameters_setfocuspoint_184506220.md

 ## -description
 Sets the stationary point in the holographic space that the user will likely focus on for the current frame.

-This is used to improve image quality at the focus point and along a default focus plane that faces the user.

-You must set the focus point each frame, or it will reset to its default.

 ## -parameters
 ### -param coordinateSystem
 The coordinate system of the position vector.